InstallerLegacy/blog.virtualhub.eu.org/content/posts/a-fresh-start.md

 categories: ["NeoVirtualHub"]
 ---

 Do not worry!
 I am not going to start the VirtualHub website from scratch once again.
 Instead, this post is about the Operating System I use.
-I plan to start blogging everything I do related to VirtualHub from start, from installing the operating system.
+I plan to start blogging about everything I do related to VirtualHub from start, from installing the operating system.

-My plan is to installl a total of 5 operating systems:
+I plan to install a total of 5 operating systems:

 - Ubuntu 18.04 (Default Gnome edition)
 - Ubuntu 20.04 (Default Gnome edition)